-In addition to your business license, it’s also important to think about business insurance if you don’t currently have a policy in place.
-Adding a general liability insurance policy to your insurance plan is a great way to protect your business and assets, as well as cover you from excessive fines and fees that you may encounter.
+In addition to your business licensing, it’s also important to think about business insurance if you don’t currently have a policy in place.
+Adding a general liability insurance policy to your insurance plan is a great way to protect yourself and your assets, as well as cover you from excessive fines and fees that you may encounter.

 Washington state requires businesses that have employees to have workers compensation insurance.
 Having this insurance coverage means that both you and your employees are protected if injuries, sickness, or other events occur while on the job.

-If you need assistance getting business insurance or want to learn more, our team of experts are standing by, ready to help.
+If you need assistance getting insured or want to learn more, our team of experts are standing by, ready to help.
 You also can check out our free quote tool to start comparing quotes in minutes.

 You may need to show proof of business insurance to get your license.

 Business licenses are essential for several reasons.
-But perhaps the most important reason is that a business license can help your business grow.
+But perhaps the most important reason is that a business license can help you grow.

-As a licensed business, your customers may feel more inclined to work with an “official” business.
-A business license also can protect you from fines or getting into potential legal hot water for not being in compliance with the law.
+As a licensed business, your customers may feel more inclined to work with a company that they view as being more “official.”
+This kind of licensing also can protect you from fines or getting into potential legal hot water for not being in compliance with the law.